InfiniteMilesSamuel/RescuingTheUniverse/README.md

 ### Action Plan

-1. **Set Up the HQ**
+1. **Set Up the Hub**
-   - Establish the HQ as a symbol of our mission.
+   - Establish the hub as a symbol of our mission.
    - Design the space to reflect our values of accessibility, openness, and sustainability.

 2. **Develop and Share Technology**